The Generalized Matrix Separation Problem: Algorithms: Introduction

 The contributions of this paper are twofold: \begin{itemize} \item We provide detailed and efficient algorithms for solving \eqref{equ:p}, along with implementable pseudocode.
-Practical special cases, such as circulant $H$, are addressed.
-Moreover, Section~\ref{sec:tensor} examines the case where $M$ arises from a tensor, which introduces memory and computational challenges.
-To address this, we focus our computations on separable filters that require fewer bits to store and allow for faster application to data. \item We propose a preconditioning technique that significantly improves performance in terms of both efficiency and accuracy.
-Theorem~\ref{thm:prec} provides a theoretical guarantee for using the preconditioned filter under certain incoherence conditions on $H$, $L_0$, and $S_0$.
-Based on this technique, \textbf{we recommend Algorithm~\ref{alg:gms_c} for the general matrix separation problem} and Algorithm~\ref{alg:gts_c} for the specialized 3D case.
-Additionally, we provide parameter choices based on extensive numerical experiments. \end{itemize}
+Moreover, Section~\ref{sec:tensor} examines the case where $\mM$ arises from a tensor, with the assumption that the filter $\mH$ is separable. \item We propose a preconditioning technique that significantly improves performance in terms of both efficiency and accuracy.
+The preconditioning does not change the row space or column space of $\mH$.
+Theorem~\ref{thm:prec} provides a theoretical guarantee for using the preconditioned filter under certain incoherence conditions on $\mH$, $\mL_0$, and $\mS_0$.
+Numerical experiments show that this technique is very crucial and significant for recovery guarantee. \end{itemize}

 The remainder of the paper is organized as follows: Section~\ref{sec:prelim} introduces the notation and necessary preliminaries.
 Section~\ref{sec:iter1d} details the mathematical framework for the matrix separation problem, followed by the preconditioning technique in Section~\ref{sec:prec} and its extension to video data in Section~\ref{sec:tensor}.
 Extensive numerical results are presented in Section~\ref{sec:numex}.
 Section~\ref{sec:pvn} uses four experiments to demonstrate the superior performance of the preconditioning technique.
 Section~\ref{sec:rs} explores the maximum rank and sparsity allowed with two different choices of $H$ and three sparsity models.
 Section~\ref{sec:vid} applies our algorithm to a simultaneous background removal and deblurring problem on real video data.
 We end with a discussion including future work.